AppImage/docs.appimage.org/source/packaging-guide/other-resources/updates.rst

 Making AppImages updateable
 ===========================

-AppImages can be updated
+AppImages can be updated:

   * Via external tools (e.g., :code:`AppImageUpdate` or the :code:`appimageupdatetool` command line tool)
   * Via an updater tool built into the AppImage itself
   * By consuming :code:`libappimageupdate` functionality inside the payload application

 Making AppImages updateable via external tools